Skip to main content

 Permission Set

-A Salesforce configuration that grants specific permissions to users. aprity includes two permission sets in its managed package: aprity Admin (full access) and aprity User (read-only access to documentation).
+A Salesforce configuration that grants specific permissions to users. aprity includes two permission sets in its managed package: Aprity_Admin (configure aprity, run scans, administer the portal) and Aprity_User (view documentation in the web portal and submit feedback).

 S